Artists with a uniquely South Dakotan perspective exhibit their work on The Garage's walls, inspiring conversations and questions.

 Current Exhibition: “A View From The Thoen Stone”

-Featuring the work of five Black Hills State University professors and artists
+Featuring the work of five Black Hills State University educators and artists

 We are pleased to announce our current exhibit, “A View From The Thoen Stone”.
 This exhibition offers art from multiple perspectives, mediums and techniques from five Black Hills State University artists and educators.
-Stop by to see this premiere exhibition Monday–Friday, 8am–4pm.
+Stop by to see the exhibition Monday–Friday, 8am–4pm.

 Steve Babbitt has been making photographs of the Western United States for the past 25 years.
 He works with digital, silver and non-silver photographic processes in black and white and color.
 Steve is drawn to subjects, primarily in the landscape, which are often abstract or in some way seem out of place or not readily identifiable.